-Florida residents and others on the Gulf and Atlantic coasts know that hurricane preparation is an important step to take for the safety of their family, even if we haven't had many hurricanes since the exceptionally busy hurricane seasons of 2004 and 2005 when we all were visited by Charlie and Dennis and Katrina and Iris and the rest.
-But even if you don't live near water, there are some things you should take away from storm safety tips as well.
-Millions of people in the South and Midwest are not troubled by hurricanes but face the very real prospect of tornadoes - forces of nature just as destructive as the giant rain storms that we ride out in Florida.
+Florida residents and others on the Gulf and Atlantic coasts know that hurricane preparation is an important step to take for the safety of their families, even if we haven't had many hurricanes since the exceptionally busy hurricane seasons of 2004 and 2005 when we all were visited by Charlie and Dennis and Katrina and Iris and the rest.
+But even if you don't live near water, there are some things you should take away from storm safety tips.
+Millions of people in the South and Midwest are not troubled by hurricanes but face the very real prospect of tornadoes - forces of nature just as destructive as the giant rainstorms that we ride out in Florida.

 Have An Emergency Kit